How to teach kids selflessness in a selfie world

 Six Ways to Encourage Thankfulness in Children

 Like many things, gratitude is a learned skill.
-And thankfully, it’s one that parents can proactively teach their kids to set them up for a lifetime of gratitude.
+And thankfully, it’s one that parents can proactively teach their kids.
 Kirchner recommends the following ideas for how parents can instill gratitude in their children.

 1. Establish a gratitude ritual.
 Engage children in a regular thankfulness activity, like counting blessings at bedtime, or having family members name something they are grateful for before dinner.

 2. Model gratitude.
 Actions speak loudly.
 Simple things like remembering to express appreciation to your spouse for taking the garbage out, or thanking a restaurant server, makes gratitude a normal part of your family.
 “We try to lead by example – always saying ‘thank you’ and ‘I love you’ to the people we care about,” says Moeller.